São Paulo Freshers' Event

 Organisers are offered a number of resources to support them in the running of their Freshers' Events.

-You are welcome to contact the appropriate team for guidance and support at any point during the process.
+You are welcome to contact the Alumni Engagement team for guidance and support at any point during the process.
 We politely ask you to respond promptly to our enquiries, observe the Freshers' Events guidelines and provide us with your attendee data within two weeks of the event.
 Thank you.

 Please note the key dates, which include deadlines for registering your event and for submitting your attendee data to us after the event.